 You focus on three key areas: financial markets and institutions, investments and portfolio theory, and corporate finance.

-Workplace experience is the final part of your degree and takes place in your final semester.
-You can choose to work in an organisation of your choice or complete an applied project.
+The capstone project is the final part of your degree and takes place in your final semester.
+You can choose to work in an organisation of your choice, start your own venture or complete an applied project.

 The outcomes for graduates of this major are outlined in the Graduate Profile below.